Carlos Martínez (footballer, born 1980): Managerial career

 Shortly after retiring, Martínez started working as a fitness coach in Atlético Madrid's youth setup, before moving to China and Saudi Arabia.
 On 8 July 2019, he returned to Lega after being named Luis Cembranos' assistant in the B-team.
 He moved to the first team after Cembranos took over the main squad in an interim manner, but remained in the staff after the appointment of Javier Aguirre.

 On 10 September 2020, Martínez was announced as manager of Leganés' B-team.
 On 4 April 2023, he was named manager of the first team, after Imanol Idiakez was sacked.

 Martínez helped Lega to avoid relegation, but departed on 6 June 2023 after the club only offered him to be a part of the staff.
 Fourteen days later, he took over Primera Federación side CF Fuenlabrada.

 Martínez was sacked by Fuenla on 22 April 2024, after a run of five winless matches.
+On 26 May 2026, he returned to Leganés and was appointed manager ahead of the last match of the campaign, and avoided relegation before returning to his previous role as the assistant of the Saudi Arabia national under-19 team.